Privacy Policy

 2.2 Right to Object

-You have a right to object for reasons arising from your particular situation according to Art.
+You have a right to object for special reasons under Art.
 21(1) GDPR.
 We will inform you about this separately from this information under section "B".

 2.3 Right to Rectification

-If the information concerning you is no longer accurate, you can request a rectification in accordance with Art.
+If the information concerning you is not (or is no longer) accurate, you can request a rectification in accordance with Art.
 16 GDPR.
 If your data is incomplete, you can request its completion.

 2.4 Right to Erasure